tobiasake/eiffel-sandbox/README.md

 2. In the repo root, run Docker Compose: `docker-compose up` To run specific services, add the service name to the command.
 For instance, to run only the event repository: `docker-compose up eiffel-er`.
 Service names can be found in <a href="docker-compose.yml">docker-compose.yml</a>.

 This will started multiple Eiffel services and tools with Eiffel plugins.
 The containers of primary interest can be accessed at the exposed ports below.
-Note that the hostname depends on your local environment, and that all services are accessed from the host via these exposed mapped ports (`&lt;hostname&gt;:&lt;port&gt;`).
+Note that the hostname depends on your local environment, and that all services are accessed from the host via these exposed mapped ports (`<hostname>:<port>`).
 The service names are only usable from within the Docker virtual network.
 For additional containers and detailed port configurations, please refer to <a href="docker-compose.yml">docker-compose.yml</a>.
 * <a href="https://github.com/Ericsson/eiffel-intelligence">Eiffel Intelligence</a> Artifact Frontend: 8071
 * <a href="https://github.com/Ericsson/eiffel-intelligence">Eiffel Intelligence</a> Source Change Frontend: 8073
 * <a href="https://github.com/Ericsson/eiffel-intelligence">Eiffel Intelligence</a> Test Execution Frontend: 8075